-- Affinity or Value-added Items and Services (VAIS) programs can provide access to meals for self-payment to health plan members using a credit card or a healthy food card
+- Affinity or Value-added Items and Services (VAIS) programs can provide access to meals for self-payment to health plan members using a credit card or a flex card

-- With incentive programs, health plans offer home delivered meals or food to encourage members to complete an action or close a care ga
+- With incentive programs, health plans offer home-delivered meals or food to encourage members to complete an action or close a care gap

-- Health plans can support members with acute needs — such as those with serious health concerns — so they can remain safe and health
+- Health plans can support members with acute needs — such as those with serious health concerns — so they can remain safe and healthy

 - Under a Value-based Insurance Design (VBID) plans help members manage chronic conditions